SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   throughout `tspan`.
 An example is the `L2` error.
 Default is false.

 # Examples
-The following lines are examples of how on could use the configuration of `solve()`.
+The following lines are examples of how one could use the configuration of `solve()`.
 For these examples a 3-dimensional ODE problem is assumed, however the extention to other types is straightforward.

 1. `solve(prob, AlgorithmName())` : The "default" setting.
 All parameters get their default values.
   This means that the solution is saved at the steps the Algorithm stops internally and dense output is enabled.